prob140/prob140.github.io/_staffers/vishnu.md

 ---
 name: Vishnu Suresh
 team: Staff
-role: Tutor
+role: TA
 email: vishnusuresh
 photo: vishnu.jpg
 ---

-I'm a 4th year CS+Data Science student from Mumbai, India.
-I love learning and helping others learn.
-My career interests lie in the Data Science realm within manufactuting and urban development domains.
-I enjoy running, tennis, and cricket.
-Please feel free to reach me about anything.
+Hey everyine!
+I’m a Senior studying CS+Data Science student from Mumbai.
+My interests are tennis, chess and running.
+Excited to TA DATA 140 this semester and to meet all of you!